mdb1/mdb1.github.io/_posts/2023-11-26-streamlining-life.markdown

 ## Health / Fitness

 - **Health Tracking:** I maintain a Notion database of medical appointments.
-- **Training:** I have a personal trainer that handles all my routines.
+- **Training:** I have a routine for each day I go to the gym.
+I keep it simple, a Notion page with the exercises and the load.
 - **Appointment Reminders:** I have reminders every 6 months to go to the dentist, and to schedule a call with my main doctor.
 Every 1 year, to take a blood test.
 And every 3 months with the nutritionist.

 ## Meal Logging